Pain and discomfort are the most common reasons people don’t use tampons.

 Sometimes people attribute menstrual cramps to tampon pain because prostaglandins are at their highest level during the first day of menstruation.

 Just as your period lightens in the latter days of your cycle, so do the levels of prostaglandins.
-That is: your cramps improve.
+This means your cramps improve as well!

 Tampons might intensify the pain of the following conditions: